lars-chen/3D-VAE/README.md

 # Conditional VAE for 3D Medical Imaging
-A Res-Net Style VAE for 3D Imaging data utilizing lightweight depth-wise separable convolutions.
+A Res-Net Style CVAE for 3D Imaging data utilizing lightweight depth-wise separable convolutions.
+The data set was synthesized from the pre-trained diffusion model from [Pinaya et al. (2022)](https://arxiv.org/abs/2209.07162)

+This repository serves as the basic architecture being used for

 ## Training Examples